eclipse-hono/hono/site/documentation/content/admin-guide/secure_communication.md

 ### MQTT Adapter

-The MQTT adapter supports the use of TLS for its connections to the Tenant service, the Device Registration service, the Credentials service and the AMQP Messaging Network.
-The adapter also supports the use of TLS for connections with devices.
+The adapter supports the use of TLS for incoming connections from devices.
+It also supports the use of TLS for outgoing connections to the Tenant, Device Registration, Credentials and Command Router service endpoints and the messaging infrastructure.

 For this purpose, the adapter can be configured with a server certificate and private key.
 Please refer to the [MQTT adapter admin guide]({{< relref "mqtt-adapter-config.md" >}}) for details regarding the required configuration steps.

-The `demo-certs/certs` folder contains the following demo keys and certificates to be used with the MQTT adapter for that purpose.
+The `demo-certs/certs` folder contains the following demo keys and certificates to be used with the adapter for that purpose.

 | File                      | Description                                                      |
 | :------------------------ | :--------------------------------------------------------------- |